microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 target_link_libraries(main PRIVATE my_sample_lib::my_sample_lib)
 ```

 Providing usage documentation for ports allows users to easily adopt them in their projects.
 We highly encourage providing a `usage` file within the port's directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a build system.
+To determine the correct usage instructions it is recommended to follow upstream's guidance.
+In the case that upstream does not provide usage information, it may be necessary to dig through their build system to find the exported targets.

 For more guidance, see [handling usage files](../maintainers/handling-usage-files.md)

 Finally, create the `portfile.cmake` file within the `custom-overlay\vcpkg-sample-library` directory with the following content:

 ```
 vcpkg_check_linkage(ONLY_STATIC_LIBRARY)